BuildBearLabs/TokenList/README.md

     // }

     // The format is tokens.name.symbol
-    // where the name is homestead, polygon, bsc, avalanche and cleo
+    // where the name is homestead, polygon, bsc, avalanche, cleo and ftm
     // Can also accept chainId of chain
 ```